slogan621/tscharts/routingslip/README.txt

 /tscharts/routingslipentry
     {routingslip:id, clinicstation:id}
     creates a routingslip entry.
 Initial state is scheduled.
 Initial order relative to other entries is undefined.
-Use put to set order and change state
+Use put to set order and/or to change state
     put
 /tscharts/routingslipentry/id
     {order:order, state:state}